Night of the Living Dead (1990 film): Production

+Development

 Night of the Living Dead (1968) director and co-writer George A. Romero said that the remake came about in part because of issues over profits of the original film.
 A lengthy court battle over the rights to the film, plus an oversight that caused the copyright notice not to be included, caused Romero to see little in the way of profit.
 Romero's production company, Image Ten, eventually won the lawsuit, but the distributor went out of business before they could collect any money.

-Another issue was the fact that the filmmakers were worried that someone else might make an unauthorized remake.
+Another issue was that the filmmakers were worried that someone else might make an unauthorized remake.
 Romero contacted Menahem Golan when he heard that 21st Century Film Corporation was interested in a remake, and Romero, John A. Russo, and Russell Streiner collaborated for the first time in 20 years.
 Tom Savini was initially hired to perform the special effects, but was persuaded to direct by Romero.
 Savini was drawn to the remake because he was unavailable to do special effects on the original.

+In November 1989, it was announced that Savini was opening a production office for the film in the Pittsburgh, Pennsylvania area, and would begin hiring later that month.
+Pre-production for Night of the Living Dead began on February 20, 1990, with a reported schedule of eight weeks.
+A regional casting call for extras was held beginning March 24, 1990, headquartered in the Upper Buffalo Presbyterian Church in Washington County, Pennsylvania.

+Filming

+Principal photography of Night of the Living Dead took place in Hopewell Township, Pennsylvania in the spring of 1990, beginning on April 23, on a budget of $4.2 million.